Startup Checklist

 Seek Funding

 One of the first things you must consider is how you plan to fund your startup.
 Many founders choose to self-fund the earliest stages of their startups.
-But, most startups require outside capital to cover their initial expenses until they generate a profit and again in order to expand, build inventory, or weather slow seasons.
+But, most startups require outside capital to cover their initial expenses until they can generate a profit and again in order to expand, build inventory, or weather slow seasons.

 When planning your small business, you should determine the types of business financing options you’ll need and when.
 The most common sources of business funding include:

-To learn more about funding your startup, read our How to Get Funding For a Startup Business guide.
+To learn more about funding your startup, read our How to Get Funding for a Startup Business guide.

 Build Business Credit